jinput/jinput/README.txt

 			To run: ant textest
 		Readtest:  A test that creates a window for each discovered controller (or sub-controller) which displays the
-			current state of all the controller's axiis.
+			current state of all the controller's axes.
-			(Note: The windows currrently all open at the same place on the screen so yo uwill have to move them to see them all.)
+			(Note: The windows currently all open at the same place on the screen so you will have to move them to see them all.)
 			To run: ant readtest